 When a member of Falmouth Fire-EMS would like to start driver training, they will approach their Lieutenant and the Lieutenant will decide if that person is ready to start or not.
 If the Lieutenant agrees to move ahead with the training, he/she will provide a pre-requisite form to the member to fill out.
 Once returned to the Lieutenant the Lt. will contact the Captain for review.
-If the Captain approves of the member starting the driver training process the Captain will sign off on the form and forward the form to the Deputy Chief for review and final approval.
+If the Captain approves of the member starting the driver training process the Captain will sign off on the form and forward the form to the Deputy Chief for review and approval.
 If the Deputy Chief approves the DC will forward the request to the Fire Chief.
 The Fire Chief will decide what apparatus the firefighter may being training on and initial the form in the box corresponding to the approved apparatus.
 Only apparatus with the Fire Chief’s initial mext to it may be trained on by the member.
 The form with the Chief's initials will be placed in the driver training binder at the member's assigned station.
 This provides documentation readily available to be checked if needed by a potential trainer.

 All members are required to operate each apparatus for which they are approved to operate for 3 hours of training (either operating or training someone else to operate), to 3 seperate calls, or a combination of all three in each calendar year (January through December) as continuing education.
 At least one of the events must incldue operating the apparatus.
 Specifically, at least one of the events for the engines must include operating the pump, one of the instances for the tower must include setting the aerial, and one of the instances for the ambulances must include driving to either Maine Medical Centerr of Mercy Hospital.